-482 Project Description MSEC Biological Assessment 2 Project Description
+2 Project Description

 This section provides a detailed description of the Proposed Action.
-It describes the various components of the MSEC and includes discussions of the proposed construction process, operations and maintenance procedures, and decommissioning.
-The proposed MSEC would consist of a solar power generation facility (SPGF), gen-tie lines that would interconnect the project to the regional electrical transmission grid, an access road between the SPGF and a frontage road along the west side of Interstate 15 (I-15), and a water pipeline.
+The section describes the various components of the MSEC and includes discussions of the proposed construction process, operations and maintenance procedures, and decommissioning.
+The proposed MSEC would consist of a solar power generation facility (SPGF), gen-tie lines that would interconnect the Proposed Project to the regional electrical transmission grid, an access road between the SPGF and a frontage road along the west side of Interstate 15 (I-15), and a water pipeline.
 The SPGF and water pipeline would be located entirely on lands within the Moapa River Indian Reservation, the gen-tie lines would be located on both Reservation and BLM-administered lands, and the access road would be located primarily on BLM-administered lands.

 2.1 Location and Setting

 The Proposed Project would be located approximately 20 miles northeast of Las Vegas in Clark County, Nevada (Figure 1).
 The SPGF would be located on approximately 850 leased acres within the Reservation in Mount Diablo Meridian, Township 16 South, Range 64 East, Sections 29, 30, 31, and 32.
-The gen-tie lines and access road would be located on BLM-administered lands south and east of the SPGF site within Township 17 South, Range 63 East and Township 17 South, Range 64 East.
-A water pipeline would be located on Reservation lands north and east of the SPGF in Township 16 South, Range 64 East.
+The gen-tie lines and access road would be located on BLM-administered lands south and east of the Solar Power Generation Facility (SPGF) site within Township 17 South, Range 63 East and Township 17 South, Range 64 East.
+A water pipeline would be located on Reservation lands north and east of the Solar Power Generation Facility (SPGF) in Township 16 South, Range 64 East.
 Figure 2 shows the Proposed Action.

 2.2 Project Components

 The following sections describe the various components of the Proposed Action.

 2.2.1 Solar Power Generation Facility (SPGF)

-The MSEC SPGF would be located wholly on lands within the Reservation.
-It would be developed using photovoltaic (PV) technology to generate up to 200 Megawatts (MWs) of energy.
-4|Page
+The Moapa Solar Energy Center (MSEC) Solar Power Generation Facility (SPGF) would be located wholly on lands within the Reservation.
+The Moapa Solar Energy Center (MSEC) Solar Power Generation Facility (SPGF) would be developed using photovoltaic (PV) technology to generate up to 200 Megawatts (MWs) of energy.